 Minimal chemicals in processing

 Some MCT oils will use harsh chemicals (like hexane) during the extraction process.
-I don’t need a side of chemical residue!
+I don’t need a side of chemical residue in my smoothie!
 So definitely research how your oil is derived—you don’t want any harsh chemicals, filler oils, or additives involved.
 Less expensive often= more cheaply made, so quality reigns when buying.